-There are over 1.3 million people living with rheumatoid arthritis (RA) in the U.S. Although RA commonly affects the joints, it can also impact other organs, such as the eyes.
+There are over 1.3 million people living with rheumatoid arthritis (RA) in the U.S. Although RA commonly affects the joints, it can also affect other organs, such as the eyes.
 Eye complications are among the most commonly reported medical conditions in people living with RA.
 In fact, studies have shown that 30 percent to 40 percent of people diagnosed with RA also experience eye problems such as dry eyes, red eyes, or severe eye pain.

 The eye is composed of many structures and layers, and because of this, RA can cause a variety of eye problems and symptoms.